CyberGen49/CyberFilesRewrite/docs/README.md

         * `ext`: The file's extension, or an empty string if the file has no extension
         * `thumbnail`: The file's thumbnail file name, if applicable - see [`generateThumbs`](#generatethumbs)
         * `mimeType`: The file's [MIME Type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types)
+        * `other`: Contains more type-specific file metadata, not all properties are guaranteed to be set
+            *
         * `indexed`: `true` if the file's details were loaded from cache, `false` if they needed to be updated
 * `sort`: Contains information about how the file list is sorted
     * `type`: `name`, `date`, or `size`